Veo 3.1 Lite vs LTX 2.3 Pro

 Veo 3.1 Lite vs LTX 2.3 Pro: Which Should You Use?

-This is the closest comparison in our benchmarks — 8.1 vs 8.0 total score.
+A close comparison in our benchmarks — 7.3 vs 6.9 total score.
 Both models are built for the same job: high-volume ad creative testing at the lowest possible cost.

-Veo 3.1 Lite has slightly better quality across the board — human realism (6.5 vs 5.5), scene consistency (7.5 vs 6.5), and prompt accuracy (7.5 vs 7.0).
+Veo 3.1 Lite has better quality across the board — human realism (6.5 vs 5.5), scene consistency (7.0 vs 6.5), product shots (7.0 vs 6.5), and visual quality (7.0 vs 6.0).
 It is also the cheapest model at 4 credits per second.
 If your ads ever feature people, even briefly, Lite handles faces and expressions noticeably better.

 LTX 2.3 Pro is the fastest model in our benchmarks with a 9.0 speed score.
 If your workflow is bottlenecked by generation time — rapid creative iteration where you are reviewing and discarding dozens of concepts per session — LTX gets you there faster.
-They tie on product shots (7.0) and visual quality (7.0).
+It also supports 4K upscaling, which no other model offers.

 The deciding factor is simple: if your ads feature people, use Lite.
 If your ads are purely product-focused and speed is the priority, use LTX.